transatlantic-comppsych/CRISIS/README.md

   - French (Baseline Forms)
   - Swedish (Adult Current)

+## Adaptations
+Adaptations of the CRISIS survey to additional populations are available in the Adaptations directory.
+  - Autism and related neurodevelopmental conditions (AFAR; Baseline Parent Form)

 ## Version History
 Word documents with track changes for English versions are available in the Changes directory.